raison00/video-features/README.md

 -------------------------------------------------------------------------------------------------
-What is mew CE platform
+What is mobile enhanced web platform?
 -------------------------------------------------------------------------------------------------
-Creative Platform on MEW 2.0 that supports responsive/adaptive marketing content created by the Content Engineering team.
+Creative Platform on MEW 2.0 that supports responsive/adaptive marketing content.
  Folder
  -------
  ce/campaign- CE files are uploaded under this folder.
-Every campaign has it's own folder where all assets saved.
+Every campaign has its own folder.

  Please remember folder name should be smaller case.